Getting started

 non-zero on a fence trip, a give-up, or a crash.
 Idle never

-counts as done. --unattended makes
+--unattended makes

 ax ask return a default instead of blocking, so a